 Although I still treasure the book that was my introduction to words about nature, Gilbert White’s The Natural History of Selbourne published in 1788, I now find inspiration in one of the new journalists, Hunter S Thompson.
 Thompson might not have written of nature as such but his words “I write with rage and ink” have an irresistible resonance that carries far beyond the suburbs to the wooded hills of the horizon.

-WHERE I come from we do not have mountains or wilderness.
-It is not surprising then that someone like myself born in London and brought up on its suburban fringes should have a fascination with the high country.
+Mercury taking point, September, 2017, opposing cable car plan for kunanyi/Mt Wellington.
+Where I come from we don’t have mountains or indeed wilderness.
+It’s not surprising then that someone like myself born in London and brought up on its suburban fringes should have a fascination with the high country.
 To say nothing of the south-west wilderness.
 Along with exotic animals, mountains always seemed to feature in the picture books I was bought as a child.
-They reared off the page, always with their jagged tops painted white to indicate snow.
-But us Cockney kids did … [Read more...] about Hobart’s mountain playground
+They reared off … [Read more...] about Wilderness comes to the city